-In the abandoned tunnels of Clapham, London and within a former air raid shelter, there’s a farming community growing.
+In the abandoned tunnels of Clapham, London and within a former air raid shelter, a vertical farm, Growing Underground, has created something unconventional.

 Growing Underground is the first of its kind vertical farm that is housed underneath the streets of London, using the air raid shelters from the second world war to create a very unconventional farm.

 The company was founded by Steve Dring and Richard Ballard in 2014 with the idea of transforming the unused passageways under the subway system to create the world’s largest subterranean farm.

 The duo was then able to raise the money using crowdsourcing to start construction in 2015.
 The vertical farm uses about 2.5 acres of the underground tunnels, which were built between 1939 and 1942 to protection the public from Hitler’s Blitz during the war.

 The farm itself uses vertically stacked trays to cultivate a wide range of vegetables, microgreens, and herbs.

 Speaking with Marketplace in 2019, staff member Bethany Thurston noted the different crops they currently grew –